Fire temple: Archaeological traces

 The oldest remains of what has been identified as a fire temple are those on Mount Khajeh, near Lake Hamun in Sistan.
 Only traces of the foundation and ground-plan survive and have been tentatively dated to the 3rd or 4th century BCE.
-The temple was rebuilt during the Parthian era (250 BCE-226 CE), and enlarged during Sassanid times (226–650 CE).
+The temple was rebuilt during the Parthian era (250 BCE – 226 CE), and enlarged during Sassanid times (226–650 CE).

 The characteristic feature of the Sassanid fire temple was its domed sanctuary where the fire-altar stood.
 This sanctuary always had a square ground plan with a pillar in each corner that then supported the dome (the gombad).
 Archaeological remains and literary evidence from Zend commentaries on the Avesta suggest that the sanctuary was surrounded by a passageway on all four sides.
 "On a number of sites the gombad, made usually of rubble masonry with courses of stone, is all that survives, and so such ruins are popularly called in Fars čahār-tāq or 'four arches'."

-Ruins of temples of the Sassanid era have been found in various parts of the former empire, mostly in the southwest (Fars, Kerman and Elam), but the biggest and most impressive are those of Adur Gushnasp in Media Minor (see also The Great Fires, below).
+Ruins of temples of the Sassanid era have been found in various parts of the former empire, mostly in the southwest (Fars, Kerman and Elam), but the biggest are those of Adur Gushnasp in Media Minor (see also The Great Fires, below).
 Many more ruins are popularly identified as the remains of Zoroastrian fire temples even when their purpose is of evidently secular nature, or are the remains of a temple of the shrine cults, or as is the case of a fort-like fire temple and monastery at Surkhany, Azerbaijan, that unambiguously belongs to another religion.
 The remains of a fire-altar, most likely constructed during the proselytizing campaign of Yazdegerd II (r.
 438–457) against the Christian Armenians, have been found directly beneath the main altar of the Echmiadzin Cathedral, the Mother See of the Armenian Apostolic Church.